VAuthenticator/vauthenticator/local-environment/readme.md

     - username: admin@email.com
     - password: secret

-In order to have all the needed infrastructure you can avail on the [docker-compose.yml](..%2Fdocker-compose.yml)`, while it is possible to instantiate a container to install a new tenant usable for local development using the command:
+In order to have all the needed infrastructure you can avail on the [docker-compose.yml](..%2Fdocker-compose.yml)`, while the endpoint to provision a default local tenant is like below

 ```shell